decredcommunity/outreach/pr-materials-march-2020.md

 What amount of money is in Decred's treasury?

-10% of every block reward goes to the treasury.
-The current balance is more than 600K dcr. https://dcrdata.decred.org/ .
+10% of every block reward goes to the Treasury.
+As of Mar 2020, the balance is more than 640K DCR.
+For current balance see the [Treasury address](https://dcrdata.decred.org/address/Dcur2mcGjmENx4DhNqDctW5wJCVyT3Qeqkx).

 ## Unique Value Proposition

-A top cryptocurrency by market cap - $212.49M (top 35)
+A top cryptocurrency by market cap - $212.49M (top 35, as of Mar 2020).

 **Governance**: While most projects agree on the principle of decentralization, few have set up working governance models that truly enable it.

-**Sovereignty**: Decred built a unique governance system that is ruled by the collective intelligence of the community, rather than a select group.
+**Sovereignty**: Decred built a unique governance system that is ruled by the collective intelligence of the community, rather than a small group.
 The result is community-based decisions and policies in the best interest of all - not just a select few.

 **Sustainability**: Self-funding treasury - 10% of every block is awarded to the treasury.
 Decred is/was the first cryptocurrency to do this.

 **Privacy**: Decred aims to deliver incremental privacy without risking stealth inflation, which is unlike other privacy coins that have taken more extreme measures and attracted dark markets.

 **Security**: In Decred's hybrid PoW+PoS consensus system, a 51% attack requires a combination of hash power and tickets in the staking system.
-Apples for apples, an attack on the Decred network would cost 20x more than one on the Bitcoin network.
+Apples to apples, an attack on the Decred network would cost 20x more than one on the Bitcoin network.

 **Inclusivity**: Decred is a completely decentralized organization that operates remotely by 80+ people from 35 different countries across five continents.